simonjamain/gitnoob/README.md

 chmod a+x ./addaliases.sh
 source addaliases.sh
 ```
+### prepare your repository
+(here is a list of all the steps from nothing but you should pickup from where you actually are, you might already have a compatible repository)
+- build a new repository with `git init`
+- add your remote with `git remote add origin https://github.com/user/repo.git`
+- create the `dev` branch with `git init` git checkout -b dev
+- push all your branches with `git push --all origin`
+(if you already have a compatible architecture, make sure you are on the `dev` branch before starting using gitnoob)

 ## Understanding gitnoob
 Here is the simple concept of gitnoob workflow :
 The *master* branch hold your releases, the *dev* branch always contain a potentially releasable version of your code, and you are forced to create a *feature* branch if you wanna work.